theramiyer/blog/content/post/2021/covid-and-high-orac-foods.md

 Metabolism is a process by which our body sustains life: in simple terms, our body converts sugar and fat molecules into energy, it converts food to fundamental blocks like nucleic acid, and throws away wastes generated from such processes.

 Chemical processes combine reactants to make products.
 Some reactions produce by-products as well.
 Free radicals are, in simple terms, short-lived by-products.
 (Short-lived, because they are unstable.)
 In oversimplified terms, these free radicals could be "incomplete" atoms or molecules---these are looking for electrons to become stable.
 Free radicals could be of different types.
 The most common ones in human beings are _oxygen_ free radicals.
 These free radicals remain "free" for a fraction of a second, but their sheer number makes them dangerous.
-When looking for other atoms or molecules to bind with, they may end up altering our {{< smallcaps DNA >}}, which leads to cell damage.
+When looking for other atoms or molecules to bind with, they may end up altering our {{< smallcaps DNA >}}, which leads to cell damage or mutation.

 Our body, by design, can handle free radicals using its own enzyme systems.
 These are our own antioxidants.
 These natural antioxidants that our body creates balances the oxidant free radicals.